UKRSE/UKRSE.github.io/index.md

 A growing number of people in academia combine expertise in programming with an intricate understanding of research.
-Although this combination of skills is extremely valuable, the people wiht these skills lack a formal place in the academic system.
+Although this combination of skills is extremely valuable, the people with these skills lack a formal place in the academic system.
 This means there is no easy way top recognise their controbution, to reward them for their contribution, or to represent their views.